leoasa/openflow-pox-controllers/README.md

 # openflow-pox-controllers
 Python3 Openflow POX controller with Mininet topologies.
 POX documentation from https://github.com/noxrepo/pox.
 Custom topology and firewall files can be found in pox/pox/sdn0 and pox/pox/sdn1.
-Description found in pox/SDN1-Description.pdf
+Descriptions can found in pox/SDN0-Description.pdf and pox/SDN1-Description.pdf.

-## SDN1 Goal

-The primary goal of this SDN is to control and manage network traffic between various devices in the network topology without using flooding techniques (specifically forbidding the use of `of.OFPP_FLOOD`).
-Traffic is directed based on subnet specifications, ensuring specific ports are used for all communications.
-This approach necessitates a method to validate whether an IP address belongs to a given subnet, based on predefined network topology rules.

-### Naming Conventions
+## Naming Conventions for both SDNs

 For consistency, the following naming conventions are used: